amikos-tech/chroma-cookbook/docs/core/document-ids.md

 Chroma is unopinionated about document IDs and delegates those decisions to the user.
 This frees users to build semantics around their IDs.

+## Note on Compound IDs

+While you can choose to use IDs that are composed of multiple sub-IDs (e.g. `user_id` + `document_id`), it is important to highlight that Chroma does not support querying by partial ID.

 ## Common Practices

 ### UUIDs